 \section{Introduction}

 {\arabic{footnote})}

-Let $X$ be a Fano threefold over $\mathbb{C}$.\footnote{Through out the paper we assume that all Fano threefolds have at most canonical Gorenstein singularities.} Then for the anticanonical degree $(-K_{X})^{3}$ of $X$, the following result takes place:
+Let $X$ be a Fano threefold over $\mathbb{C}$.\footnote{Throughout the paper we assume all Fano threefolds to have at worst canonical Gorenstein singularities.} Then for the anticanonical degree $(-K_{X})^{3}$ of $X$, the following result takes place:

 \begin{theorem}[see {\cite[Theorem 1.5]{Prokhorov-degree}}] The estimate $(-K_{X})^{3} \leqslant 72$ holds.
 Moreover, $(-K_{X})^{3} = 72$ iff either $X = \mathbb{P}(3,1,1,1)$ or $X = \mathbb{P}(6,4,1,1)$. \end{theorem}